Tax Form W-9: A guide for small businesses

 Wondering “how do I get a W-9 for my business?”
 You can download and print W-9s from the IRS at https://www.irs.gov/pub/irs-pdf/fw9.pdf.

-Remember, assistance with tax forms like the W-9 is at your fingertips.
-Block Advisors small business certified tax pros are ready to help – in person, or via phone, video or chat.
+Remember, assistance with small business tax forms like the W-9 corporate tax deadlines is at your fingertips.
+Block Advisors certified small business tax pros are ready to help – in person, or via phone, video or chat.